All About Laminate

 Flooring of greater thickness does have some advantages when comparing two planks made of similar quality materials and differing only in thickness.
 The extra density provides increased resistance to damage from dropped objects, offers greater noise reduction and is easier to install.
 Additionally, thinner planks of laminate are not recommended for water-based areas like kitchens, bathrooms or laundry rooms.

-- Square edges are 90 degrees.
+Square Edges are 90 degrees.
 The planks fit completely flush with one another to create an unbroken surface.
 Square edges are available on 1, 2 and 3-strip flooring.

-- SPillowed edges can be considered a “rough” version of a beveled edge, where the edges are gently rounded, rather than a well-defined angle.
+Pillowed Edges can be considered a “rough” version of a beveled edge, where the edges are gently rounded, rather than a well-defined angle.
 Pillowed edges are only available on 1-strip flooring.

 Proper installation of laminate flooring is fairly simple and straightforward when compared to natural hardwood flooring.